tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 WantedBy=multi-user.target
 ```
 The server can then be started using `systemctl start YourServiceFile`.
 Autostart can be enabled by running `systemctl enable YourServiceFile`.
 To find out where to place the service file, refer to your distro's documentation.

-## install.txt and enabled.json

-Due to the steam workshop using UUIDs, to get a list of mods to install from the workshop you must create a modpack.
-To get an `install.txt` and its accompanying `enabled.json`, go to Workshop > Mod Packs, and then click `Save Enabled as New Mod Pack`.
-Then click `Open Mod Pack Folder`.
-You'll see a folder with the name of your modpack.
-Enter it and both files should be there.